nagisa77/yt-dlp-translate/README.md

 python main.py
 ```

-OAuth authentication is required on first run.
-Afterwards the script will print the playlist URL, list the videos found and download each one with subtitles.
+OAuth authentication is required on first run when using `playlist_name`.
+If `video_urls` are provided, the script skips Google login.
+Afterwards the script will print the playlist URL (if any), list the videos found and download each one with subtitles.

 ## Obtaining `client_secrets.json`

+The following steps are only required when using `playlist_name` to access the YouTube Data API.

 1. Sign in to [Google Cloud Console](https://console.cloud.google.com) and create a project.
 2. Configure the consent screen in **APIs & Services → OAuth consent screen** and add test users if necessary.